 PRINEVILLE/OCHOCO WILDLIFE DISTRICT

-Coyotes can offer an exciting challenge and will be closely associated with deer and antelope during the fawning time of year.
+Coyotes can offer an exciting challenge.
 Both the Maury and Ochoco have sizeable areas of public lands that provide hunting opportunities.
 Hunters should use caution, be properly equipped and prepared for whatever the weather might bring.

 THE DALLES DISTRICT

-Spring Bear – Controlled Spring Bear Open April 1st – May 31st Spring weather arrived early this year, allowing bears to come out of hibernation early and in good shape.
+Spring Bear – Controlled Spring Bear Open April 1st – May 31st.
+With spring weather arriving, bears activity should increase giving hunters an opportunity for some pre-season scouting.
 Hunters should focus on clear-cuts, meadows and grassy slopes where bears are feeding on fresh tender shoots of grasses and forbs.
 Good optics and patience glassing these areas are key to a successful hunt.

 White River Unit- Bear numbers are good in the White River unit.
 Despite healthy bear numbers, success rates have been fairly low in the spring and hunters tend to have a tough time finding bears for this hunt.
 The edges of the major drainages, such as the White River, Badger and Tygh Creeks, should be good places to find bears in the eastern edge of the unit.
 Areas south of Mosier provide plenty of open areas in the northwestern portion of the unit.